 The term "internationally recognized" doesn't actually mean anything.
 As mentioned before there is no one body for TEFL accreditation and there is no magic stamp that grants this status.

 It's mainly a marketing term.

 Why is there no "120 hour" TEFL course?

 Much of the TEFL industry has been pulling the wool over people's eyes.

 There are 2 types of online courses: asynchronous and synchronous.
 I have only seen asynchronous online TEFL courses which means there are no actual class times or "hours".
 They label their courses "120 hours" or "160 hours" even when many people complete them in less than 20.
 As a test I completed one online TEFL in 8 hours.

 Learn more about TEFL course hours.

 This course is not about fulfilling a job requirement.
-It's about the process not the end.
+It's about THE PROCESS not the end.
 I obtained a TESOL certificate before I taught abroad and honestly no employer in China, Korea or Taiwan ever seemed impressed with it.
-If you ask a TEFL course provider if you need it chances are they will say yes, but in reality what employers want varies school to school and country to country.
+More importantly I hardly learned anything useful that prepared me to teach kids.